 How to cite this article:

 Dr. Sudhakara Babu Mande.
 Effect of continuous running fartlek training and interval training on selected skill related performance variables among male football players.
-International Journal of Physical Education, Sports and Health.
-2016; 3(2): 08-10.
+Int J Phys Educ Sports Health 2016;3(2):08-10.